Finding Success to Overcome Fears & Anxiety Disorders

 Like Riding a Bike

-At Seven Stars, this is part of the reason we have adventure therapy.
+At Seven Stars, this is part of the reason we have outdoor recreation programming.
 We know it is a scary proposition for some of our community, but it is an invaluable part of the learning and growth possible in a student’s time with us.

 Helping our students overcome anxiety is based on more than just soft-skills.
 Our medical assessment can help us see if medication might be useful.
 Our therapeutic approach includes psychotherapy and cognitive-behavioral therapy, depending on the need.